-This program is designed for educators looking to advance their knowledge and skills to serve as effective instructors for K-20 environments.
-The Master of Arts in Education with an emphasis in Instructional Technology: Teaching the 21st Century Learner prepares students to teach in both online and blended settings.
-Curriculum focuses on interactive teaching models, learning theories, and higher-level cognition while utilizing technology, assessments, social media and other engagement tools to promote transferable learning of academic content.
+The Master of Arts in Education with an emphasis in Instructional Technology: Teaching the 21st Century Learner prepares candidates to teach in both online and blended settings for K-20 educators.
+The program’s curriculum focuses on the exploring, deconstructing, and development of innovative curricula that utilizes multiple methods of instruction to educate students of differing ages, backgrounds, and ability levels.
 Students actively employ the iNACOL National Standards for Quality Online Teaching throughout the program.

 Applicants intending on enrolling in this program must complete the formal application process with all required documents, which include: